dominant-strategies/quai-docusaurus/docs/develop/smart-contracts/deploy.md

 Contracts intended to function across many chains will contain initially empty slots for the addresses of its sisters.
 If a contract intends to maintain functionality across the initial network of 9 chains, 8 slots are required for all 8 sister contracts to be referenced.

-Tutorials on how to deploy a multi-chain smart contracts with hardhat can be found in the [Multi-Chain Deployment Tutorial](/develop/tutorials/multi-chain.md).
+Tutorials on how to deploy a multi-chain smart contracts with hardhat can be found in the [SolidityX Deployment Tutorial](/develop/tutorials/solidityX.md).

 Resources for automated cross-chain deployment and sister contract linking and be found in the [`quais-by-example` repository](https://github.com/dominant-strategies/quais-by-example/tree/main).